 The Company's portion of transactions between the Company and its jointly controlled entities are eliminated on consolidation.
+At 31 December 2013, the Company had receivables from Minera IRL Patagonia totalling \$188,000.
+The Company's remaining interest in Minera IRL Patagonia was sold in 2014.

-During the nine months ended 30 September 2014, the Company had no transactions with related parties with the exception of key management as disclosed in note 5 of the condensed interim consolidated financial statements for the nine months ended 30 September 2014.
+During the year ended 31 December 2014, the Company had no transactions with related parties other than as discussed above with Minera IRL Patagonia and with key management as disclosed in note 6 of the audited annual consolidated financial statements.